stfc/PSyclone/doc/user_guide/examples.rst

     is not yet implemented.
- 2. Although the user-supplied kernel is transformed so as to have the necessary ``!$acc routine`` directive, the associated (but unnecessary) ``use`` statement in the transformed Algorithym layer still uses the name of the original, untransformed kernel (issue #1724).
+ 2. Although the user-supplied kernel is transformed so as to have the necessary ``!$acc routine`` directive, the associated (but unnecessary) ``use`` statement in the transformed Algorithm layer still uses the name of the original, untransformed kernel (issue #1724).

 Since no colouring is required in this case, the generated Alg layer